SupeRuier/awesome-active-learning/subfields/batch_mode.md

 # Batch mode classification

-Batch mode selection is important in AL.
+Batch mode selection is important in pool-based AL.
 In many real life cases, it is more efficient to select a number of instances to be annotated in each AL iteration.
 Although the non-batch AL methods could still meet this requirement by selecting the top evaluated instances as a batch, they would contain too much overlap information.
-So the non-batch mode selection would waste the budget in the batch selection case.
+So the non-batch mode selection would waste the budget compared to the batch selection case.
 Batch mode AL requires that the information overlap of instances in a single query batch should be small enough.
 Different batch selection strategies have the same intuition which is try to diverse the instances in a single training batch.
 However, they might achieve this goal in different approaches.